-4.1 There will be a separate Minerals Local Plan covering Nottinghamshire and a separate Waste Local Plan covering Nottinghamshire and Nottingham City Tables 1 and 2 below set out the timetable for the preparation of the local plans.
+4.1 There will be a separate Minerals Local Plan covering Nottinghamshire and a separate Waste Local Plan covering Nottinghamshire and Nottingham City.
+Tables 1 and 2 below set out the timetable for the preparation of the local plans.
+It should be noted that timetables following submission of each Plan are outside the control of the Council and are influenced by the length of the independent examination process and the need or otherwise for Modifications to the Plan.